N2CON TECHNOLOGY

 Shared responsibility: what you still own

 The provider handles parts of the stack, but you still own how your environment is configured and who can access it.
-In practice, that means identity, permissions, logging, and data controls are your responsibility.
+In practice, that means identity, permissions, logging, and data controls are your responsibility regardless of where the infrastructure runs.

 Start with identity foundations